Pregnancy and fish: What's safe to eat?

 - Fortified foods.
 Yogurt, milk and eggs can be fortified with omega-3 fatty acids.

-Keep in mind that researchers haven't yet determined whether supplements can promote fetal brain development.
-While pregnant women can get omega-3 fatty acids from many sources, most experts recommend eating seafood for this purpose.
+Keep in mind that researchers haven't yet determined whether supplements can promote your baby's brain development.
+While pregnant people can get omega-3 fatty acids from many sources, most experts advise eating seafood for this purpose.

-Though mercury can harm a developing baby's brain, eating average amounts of seafood containing low levels of mercury during pregnancy hasn't been shown to cause problems.
-And the omega-3 fatty acids in many types of fish can promote a baby's healthy cognitive development.
+Mercury can harm a developing baby's brain.
+But eating average amounts of seafood containing low levels of mercury during pregnancy hasn't been shown to cause problems.
+And the omega-3 fatty acids in many types of fish can promote a baby's healthy brain development.
 As long as you avoid fish known to be high in mercury or contaminated with pollutants, seafood can be a regular part of your healthy-eating plan during pregnancy.

 See more In-depth

-- Oken E. Fish consumption and omega-3 long-chain polyunsaturated fatty acid supplementation during pregnancy. http://www.uptodate.com/home.
-Accessed June 7, 2016.
+- Oken E. Fish consumption and marine omega-3 fatty acid supplementation in pregnancy. https://www.uptodate.com/contents/search.
+Accessed May 30, 2023.